syler11/MS2-Matching-Game/readme.md

 #### Game result feedback
 * Contains the game result to the user and also some teasing to try another Levels.
-* User stroy covered: 6
+* User story covered: 6
  <details><summary>User feedback</summary>
 <img src="docs/features/feature6.png">
 </details>